hww/XiSound/README.md

 SoundSystem.PreInitialize();
 ```

-Then the sound system sould be updated every frame.
+After initialization the SoundSystem should be updated every frame.

 ```C#
 void Update()